Ermal Meta: Career

 After writing songs for several Italian artists, including Marco Mengoni, Emma, Chiara, Annalisa, Patty Pravo and Lorenzo Fragola, Meta started his solo career.
 In July 2013, he appeared as a featured artist on Patty Pravo's single "Non mi interessa".
 In 2014, he contributed the soundtrack of Italian television series Braccialetti rossi, performing the song "Tutto si muove".

 In 2016, he competed in the 66th Sanremo Music Festival, performing the song "Odio le favole", which placed third in the Newcomers' section.
 "Odio le favole" was included in his debut solo album, Umano.
 He returned to the contest in 2017, competing in the Big Artists section for the first time, with the song "Vietato morire".
 During the third night of the contest, he performed a cover of Domenico Modugno's "Amara terra mia", receiving the award for the Best Cover Performance.
 Meta placed third overall in the competition, and received the "Mia Martini" Critics' Prize.

 His second studio album, Vietato morire, was released on 10 February 2017.
 The album also includes a duet with Italian singer-songwriter Elisa.

 In March 2017, Meta was chosen as a judge on the 16th series of Italian talent show Amici di Maria De Filippi.

 On 11 February 2018, Meta, along with Fabrizio Moro, won the Big Artists section of the Sanremo Music Festival 2018 with the song Non mi avete fatto niente, and as such, represented Italy at the Eurovision Song Contest 2018 in Lisbon, Portugal.

-In 2020, he released the single Finirà bene.

-In 2021, he competed in the Big Artists section of the Sanremo Music Festival 2021 with the song Un milione di cose da dirti.
+In 2020, he released the single "Finirà bene".
+In 2021, he competed in the Big Artists section of the Sanremo Music Festival 2021 with the song "Un milione di cose da dirti".
 He placed third in the competition.

+On 30 November 2025, he was announced among the participants of the Sanremo Music Festival 2026.
+He competed with the song "Stella stellina".